 Santa Barbara, only a 30-minute or so drive from the heart of the vineyard-rich Santa Ynez Valley region, has its own teeming wine culture for travelers to invest in.
 If you’re short on hours, skip the drive north to Melville Vineyards in Lompoc and visit its satellite tasting lounge on State Street, one of the main veins in the city that pulses with bars, restaurants, and tasting rooms.
 There, you can try Melville’s signature Santa Barbara syrah and pinot noir wines paired with its selection of cheeses and charcuterie.

-If you have time to spare and can swing north of Santa Barbara proper, consider touring the picturesque towns of Santa Ynez and Los Olivos by foot (both are pedestrian friendly with winery-packed main strips).
+If you have time to spare and can swing north of Santa Barbara proper, consider touring the picturesque towns of Santa Ynez and Los Olivos (both are pedestrian friendly with winery-packed main strips).
 In Santa Ynez, ramble along to Roblar Winery where you can enjoy your tasting on its large, ethereal outdoor patio.
-Carhartt Family Wines in Los Olivos offers a more rustic experience in its log cabinesque tasting grounds.
-Or you can book a visit to Salon de Refusés in Buellton, a wine bar housing cool-kid natural wine brands like L’arge D’oor and Scotty Boy Wines. —Nicole Adlman
+Carhartt Family Wines in Los Olivos offers a more rustic experience on its log cabinesque grounds.
+Or you can book a visit to Salon de Refusés in Buellton, a tasting room housing cool-kid natural wine brands L’arge D’oor and Scotty Boy Wines, both by rad wine scientist Scott Sampler. —Nicole Adlman

 7 p.m.: Loquita